 The Australian Government introduced the Medicare Levy Surcharge to encourage more Aussies to take up private health insurance, with the goal of alleviating increasing pressures on the public system and Medicare.

-And finally, if your income exceeds $140,001 as a single or $280,001 as a family, your Medicare Levy Surcharge obligation is 1.5 per cent.
-(Note: the MedicareLevy Surcharge is indexed annually and the figures quoted above are valid until 31 May 2016.
-It’s possible they may change in June 2016).
+And finally, if your taxable income exceeds $140,001 as a single or $280,001 as a family, your Medicare Levy Surcharge obligation is 1.5 per cent.
+(Note: the MedicareLevy Surcharge is indexed annually and the figures quoted above are applicable from 1 April 2017 to 31 March 2018).

 Always consult the Australian Taxation Office for up to date information about the MLS.

 If you have a spouse, your ‘combined taxable income for Medicare Levy Surcharge purposes’ is used to determine the amount of MLS you will have to pay.
 Income for MLS purposes includes your taxable income, reportable fringe benefits, reportable superannuation contributions and exempt foreign employment income.